Tips and Advice about Pumping Exclusively

 Increasing your Breast Milk Supply

-* Empty your breasts with every pumping session; this will signal your body to produce more milk.
+* Drain your breasts as much as possible with every pumping session; this will signal your body to produce more milk.

 * Get plenty of rest.

 Herbs that can increase supply